Save Money For Travel by Going Cold Turkey

-There’s a lot of books and articles out there on how to save money for travel.
-All of them require you to plan, be detail oriented, and budget like an expert accountant.
+There’s a lot of articles out there written on the subject of how to save money for travel.
+Nearly all of them require you to plan, be detail oriented, and budget like an expert accountant.
 They banter on about steps and exercises to cut your expenditures to reach some milestones of saving money you’ll be happy with.
-Well, I could never follow the points these articles detail out because they require you to keep a detailed account of every expenditure.

 You just spent $5 on a latte?
 Got to enter that on the spreadsheet.
 Did you go out to the local pub with your buddies last Thursday night?
 Track it on the spreadsheet.
 Did you go out to eat at a restaurant instead of cooking your own meal yesterday?
 Better start buying groceries in bulk at Costco and put those entries on the spreadsheet.
 Did you get a Thai Massage around the corner?
 Paid a little extra for a happy ending?
 Track it on the spreadsheet.

 Unfortunately, I’m just not detail oriented enough when it comes to tracking where each penny is spent.
 I suck at accounting too.
-In fact, I had to drop my accounting course 3 times in University because I couldn’t keep my eyes open long enough in class to complete it.
+In fact, I had to drop my accounting course 3 times in University because I couldn’t keep my eyes open long enough due to how boring the subject is (I’m sure you accountants disagree).
 I suck at planning too.
 80% of my travel is done spontaneously or impromptu.
 I toss a coin in the air to decide which country I would visit next.
 Whenever I sat down and write up a detailed plan only 20% of the original plan ever comes to fruition.

 But what I lack in planning and detail orientation I make up for it with sheer willpower.
 I can quit cold turkey on just about anything.
 It’s a good thing since I have an addictive personality.
 After all, I’m addicted to caffeine.
 I’m addicted to travel.
 I once smoked 6 cigarettes a day for 2 months as an experiment (dumb I know) just to prove that I can quit cold turkey and never touch cigarettes again.
 And I did just that.